b-lukaszuk/BS_wJ_eng/contents/binary.md

 ```

 We begin by declaring `getNumOfBits2codeDec`, a function that will help us to
-find how many bits (slots) we need in order to code a given decimal as a
+find how many bits (slots) we need in order to code a given decimal as a binary
-binary number.
-It does so by using a 'brute force' approach (`for i in 1:dec`)
+number.
+It does so by using a 'brute force' approach (`for i in 1:dec`) with an
-with an early stop mechanism (`if 2^i > dec`).
-As an alternative we could
+early stop mechanism (`if 2^i > dec`).
+As an alternative we could consider to
-consider to use the `log2` function, but the approach just seemed so natural and
+use the built-in `log2` function, but the approach presented here just seemed so
-in line with the previous explanations.
+natural and in line with the previous explanations that I just couldn't resist.

 ```jl
 s = """